Why You Need an Explosion Lawyer Right Away

 Explosion and burn lawyer David Coyle, who represents survivors and next of kin, said it boils down to protecting the truth.
 “Theories of cause and origin may be in dispute, and you need to have evidence on your side,’’ he said.

 Scenarios vary from case to case.
 At many sites, controls go into place quickly.
-But there’s also instances when security is lacking.
-Last fall in Aurora, Colorado, for instance, an explosion at an apartment building displaced residents for more than a week.
+But there are also instances when security is lacking.
+For instance, a Colorado apartment explosion in September 2022, displaced residents for more than a week.
 The site was so poorly secured that thieves combed through the building, potentially compromising evidence.

 “Our goal is to get there as soon as possible and dig in right away,’’ said Coyle, whose legal work in personal injury cases has contributed to several multi-million dollar results for clients.